-Physical abuse, sexual abuse, financial abuse, verbal and mental abuse, these are all spoken against by Jesus and the prophets as they violate the command to love others.
+Christian ethics is as simple as this: love God, love others.
+Everything else is commentary.
+Love Others Physical abuse, sexual abuse, financial abuse, verbal and mental abuse, these are all spoken against by Jesus and the prophets as they violate the command to love others.
 This command is pretty open ended too, extending even to … Continue reading Christian ethics isn’t complicated

 It is important to recognise the difference between true knowledge and complete knowledge.
 I know that God loves me truly, but I do not know all there is to know about that.
 The love of God is unknowable in that sense.